-A character in the line of sight can be ignored if he is within N hexes of the target, N being the number of levels above the shooter (two hexes separated by a slope are considered to be one level apart).
+A character in the line of sight can be ignored if he is within N hexes of the target, N being the number of levels above the shooter.

-In this example, the crossbowman Gerold cannot shoot at the slinger Munro because the knight Mauger is 2 hexes away from Munro, who is only one level above Gerold.
+In this example, the crossbowman Gerold cannot shoot at the slinger Munro because the knight Mauger is 2 hexes away from

+Munro, who is only one level above Gerold.
 On the flip side, Munro can shoot at Vital (and vice versa), as the line of sight goes above Gervais and Arnoul underneath.
 But Vital can't shoot at Lachlan or Aluinn as Arnoul is blocking his line of sight.
 Should Arnoul get stun, Vital could then shoot.
 Ruairidh cannot shoot at Arnoul as Lachlan blocks his line of sight.